 • Medicaid is a state and federal program that is an important source of coverage for many individuals with HIV.

-• Extra Help provides assistance with the prescription drug costs of Part D, offering up to $5,000 worth of help per year.
+• Extra Help provides assistance with the prescription drug costs of Part D, and may offer up to $5,900 worth of help per year.

 • Medicare Savings Programs help pay various out-of-pocket Medicare costs for people who meet the eligibility requirements.

-In HIV, a retrovirus destroys immune system cells that fight infections and disease.
+HIV is a retrovirus destroys immune cells, which weakens the immune system that helps fight infections and certain diseases.

 Stage 1

-After people contract HIV, they may experience flu-like symptoms within 2–4 weeks.
+After people contract HIV, they may experience flu-like symptoms within 2 to 4 weeks.
 This is called stage 1, or the acute stage, a time in which the infection is very contagious.

 The symptoms last a few days to a few weeks and include: